scalacenter/bloop/website/content/docs/bloop-basics.md

 Bloop is not a new build tool.

-Build tool is a concept used to refer to developer applications that offer their users a way to write the logic of their build.
-They usually have a task engine, a story for caching and incremental execution, a host DSL to configure the build tool, a plugin ecosystem and other functionality.
+Build tool is a concept used to refer to developer tools that offer their users a way to write the logic of their build.
+They usually have a task engine, a story for caching and incremental execution, a host DSL to configure the build tool, a plugin ecosystem and other related functionality.

 This generic model allow build tools to express any build logic a user may desire.
 This model usually comes with a trade off between speed and other